-Objective B: Protect public safety by minimizing the risk from flooding and develop
+Objective B: Protect public safety by minimizing the risk from flooding and develop policies and implementation programs which will protect people from flooding.

 Fire, Flood, and Emergency Management Policy B-1: The City shall identify areas within the former Fort Ord that may be subject to 100-year flooding in the Salinas River Bluffs area and restrict construction of habitable building structures in this area.